 Being from the north of Ireland I was born into a tribe that gave me both my religion – Protestantism – and my political beliefs – Unionism.
 However being naturally rebellious in my early teens I flirted with Irish republicanism.
 When civil unrest impacted on my life and my community in the early seventies, I retreated into my tribe and became a convinced Ulster loyalist.
 This remained my view until the mid-eighties when the Anglo-Irish Agreement began a process of disillusionment with Ulster unionism and the union with Britain.
 Since then, and due to wider international events, my political beliefs have moved steadily to the left.

-I dislike the labels generally.
+I dislike labels generally.
 So archaic terms from the nineteenth century such as ‘socialist’, ‘communist’, ‘anarchist’ etc. and even the binary code of left and right don’t appeal .
 I refuse to label myself because unless you are a one dimensional person these labels do not describe the entire human being..
-I am opposed to the monarchy, to all forms of hierarchy, to the continuance of British (English) rule in Ireland and to organised religion.
+I am opposed to the concept of people being ruled by a ‘state’ and its forces, to the monarchy, to all forms of hierarchy, to the continuance of British (English) rule in Ireland and to organised religion.
 I believe political parties cause division and place an obstacle between the people and their elected representatives.

-I am convinced that placing the power of decision making as close as possible to the people in their communities in a form of participatory democracy is the only worthwhile strategy for the human species.
-This must include power over the means of production and distribution, the banking system and the creation of money.
+I am convinced that placing the power of decision making as close as possible to the people in their communities in a form of participatory democracy where people have ‘power with’, not ‘power over’; is the only worthwhile future strategy for the human species.
+The only ‘power over’ will be applied to public control of the means of production and distribution, the banking system and the creation of money.

 I am no longer involved in paid employment and work as a full time writer of historical novels and a political blog.